AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/crm/salesforce-integration/sync-sales-activities-to-salesforce.md

 ---
-description: Salesforce Sync Settings - Marketo Docs - Product Documentation
+description: Sync Sales Activities to Salesforce - Marketo Docs - Product Documentation
-title: Salesforce Sync Settings
+title: Sync Sales Activities to Salesforce
 exl-id: fa13ced2-6184-485f-a0ef-813ccab4f0fe
 ---
-# Salesforce Sync Settings {#salesforce-sync-settings}
+# Sync Sales Activities to Salesforce {#sync-sales-activities-to-salesforce}

+You can configure the Actions Salesforce Sync Settings to log email and call activities to Salesforce.
+This provides better visibility to teams working out of your CRM and allows managers to use these activities to build custom Salesforce reports to track your teams performance.

 ## Logging Email Activity to Salesforce via API {#logging-email-activity-to-salesforce-via-api}